Customer Acquisition Cost (CAC)

 What’s Included in CAC

-A complete CAC calculation includes:
+A complete CAC calculation includes all costs attributed to customer acquisition:

 | Category | Examples |